MRTJ 1000 series

 The MRT Jakarta 1000 series, known legally as the Series K1 1 18, (Note: Classified legally as electric powered-executive-class trains by the Ministry of Transportation, hence the K1.
-This number is also used for the second-batch trains for the Soekarno–Hatta Airport Skytrain.) are the first generation rolling stocks to operate in the MRT Jakarta system.
-The train set is also known as the Ratangga.
-The train set was manufactured by Japanese company Nippon Sharyo under Contract CP108, all sets were built in 2018 and started operation on 24 March 2019.
-It is classified as an executive class train operated with a formation of six trains in each set.
+This number is also used for the second-batch trains for the Soekarno–Hatta Airport Skytrain.) are the first generation rolling stocks to operate in the Jakarta MRT system.
+Also known as the Ratangga, the trains were manufactured by Japanese company Nippon Sharyo under Contract CP108.
+All sets were built in 2018 and started operation on 24 March 2019.
+They are classified as executive class trains, each set formed of six carriages.